-Therefore, working at a lower volume will ensure that your mix doesn’t sound too midrangy, and will also enable you to hear the finer details in your mix, and adjust them accordingly.
+Therefore, recording and editing at a lower volume will ensure that your mix doesn’t sound too midrangy, and will also enable you to hear the finer details in your mix, and adjust them accordingly.

 Practice makes perfect…

-By the time you’re recording, you shouldn’t have to be thinking about your part, you should be performing it.
+By the time you’re recording, you shouldn’t be thinking about your part, you should be performing it.
 And that lack of thinking comes from focused rehearsals.

-Don’t just “jam” with the thought that you will be able to simply “wing it” in the studio.
+Don’t just “jam” with the thought that you will be able to “wing it” in the studio.
 That attitude is almost never conducive to creating a high-quality performance.

 Build any solos, melodic hooks or harmonies meticulously.
 Record yourselves playing the song, and then have a discussion about anything that needs to be changed or improved.
 That’s what rehearsals are for.

 If those discussions are happening in the studio, it’s too late.
-And you will start to eat up valuable recording time.
+And you eat up valuable recording time.
 So stack the odds in your favour, know your part and your song by heart.
-The more prepared you are, the better your track will sound.
+The more prepared you are, the better your musical performance will sound.